petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/mdsv2-mm-series.md

 - [Share an Azure managed disk](../../../virtual-machines/disks-shared.md)

 #### Table definitions
-- <sup>1</sup>Temp disk speed often differs between RR (Random Read) and RW (Random Write) operations.
-RR operations are typically faster than RW operations.
-The RW speed is usually slower than the RR speed on series where only the RR speed value is listed.
+- <sup>1</sup>Temp disk speed often differs between SR (Sequential Read) and RW (Sequential Write) operations.
+SR operations are typically faster than SW operations.
+The SW speed is usually slower than the SR speed on series where only the SR speed value is listed.
 - <sup>2</sup>Some sizes support [bursting](../../disk-bursting.md) to temporarily increase disk performance.
 Burst speeds can be maintained for up to 30 minutes at a time.
 - Storage capacity is shown in units of GiB or 1024^3 bytes.
 When you compare disks measured in GB (1000^3 bytes) to disks measured in GiB (1024^3) remember that capacity numbers given in GiB may appear smaller.
 For example, 1023 GiB = 1098.4 GB.
 - Disk throughput is measured in input/output operations per second (IOPS) and MBps where MBps = 10^6 bytes/sec.